It’s interesting how I failed at becoming an alcoholic! Here is my story.

-I really did try to become an alcoholic and failed!
-At the age of 24, I moved to Nelson, BC to attend the Kootenay School of Art.
-I knew no one in the town or even at the art school yet.
-Being a student I had to live in economical housing, I had a room in a rooming house without a kitchen or living room and had to share a bathroom with a number of others.
+When I was 24, I moved to Nelson, BC to attend the Kootenay School of Art.
+I knew no one in the town or even at the art school.
+Being a student I had to live in economical housing, I had a room in a rooming house without a kitchen or living room and had to share a bathroom with many others.
 There was a hot plate and a fridge in my small room, not much fun for the already cook I was.
 It truly was a depressing situation to find myself in.

 In those days, I liked dry red wine so I would buy a bottle and drink it all alone in my room getting inebriated every night.
 I thought I might as well become an alcoholic; as it was in the family to be one.